apaoww/yii2-admin-redis/README.md

-RBAC Manager for Yii 2
+RBAC Manager for Yii 2 - Customize to User Redis as database to store Auth data
 ======================
 GUI manager for RBAC (Role Base Access Control) Yii2.
 Easy to manage authorization of user :smile:.